 Some manufacturers require that you have a master pattern that has been graded to start production.
 Sometimes they just require a sample of your actual product to produce from.
 Speak with your manufacturer or factory first to see what it is they require.

 We can also fix and adjust other patterns you may already have.
-Store bought patterns are too generic and never fit right.
+Store bought patterns are too generic and almost never fit right.
 We can take store bought patterns and adjust them for a better fit to you.
 NEVER TRUST THE SIZES OF PATTERNS!!
 In our experience, they are hardly ever accurate and can make for some very disappointing outcomes.